 Additionally, every effort is being made to provide useful information via our website.
-I encourage you to check the website (both the main page and soccer specific page) and additional information is provided in this manual regarding weekly informational items (Ohio Soccer Weekly) that should prove beneficial for coaches at all levels.
+I encourage you to check the website (both the main page and soccer specific page) and additional information is provided in this manual.

 The Ohio Scholastic Soccer Coaches Association is also an excellent resource for coaches.
 I encourage your membership in that organization to help strengthen the great sport of soccer in Ohio.